-The next thing you should keep in mind is the fact that you might need to collaborate with local agencies when it comes more than a few different tasks.
+The next thing you should keep in mind is the fact that you might need to collaborate with local agencies when it comes to more than a few different tasks.
 For instance, if you need to print some promotional products, shipping them is far less cost-effective than finding a local agency and assigning this task to them.

 Let’s take a look at another example!
 Imagine a scenario where you plan to start a subsidiary in NSW, and need to do some additional work on the premises you’ve decided to purchase or take a lease on.
-What you need is a contact with civil contractors Sydney based agencies, in order to ensure this is done both in due time and on a satisfactory quality level.
+What you need is contact with civil contractors Sydney based agencies, in order to ensure this is done both in due time and on a satisfactory quality level.
 Needless to say, these instances are far too numerous to disregard.

 4. Prepare for cultural differences

-Different cultures have a different business etiquette, yet, for an online business or an eCommerce website, this shouldn’t be an issue.
+Different cultures have different business etiquette, yet, for an online business or an eCommerce website, this shouldn’t be an issue.
 Nonetheless, you need to remember that, when starting an international office or negotiating with foreign experts, you need to show some respect by studying rules of conduct.
 For instance, in the Far East, it’s customary to present people with a business card using both of your hands.
-Same goes for accepting it and you’re expected to closely examine it before tucking it away, while in some cultures, it’s supposed to stay on the table for the remainder of the evening.
+The same goes for accepting it and you’re expected to closely examine it before tucking it away, while in some cultures, it’s supposed to stay on the table for the remainder of the evening.

 5. Think about the trademark

 Have you ever noticed that some of the most renowned brands, sometimes go by different names abroad?
 Well, that’s because trademarks are often nationally (or continentally) bound.
 This means that, although you may have the exclusive right in your own country, abroad, you might have to make some alterations.
-The best-known example of this is probably Hungry Jack’s, which is an Australian franchise of the American fast food chain Burger King.
+The best-known example of this is probably Hungry Jack’s, which is an Australian franchise of the American fast-food chain Burger King.

 Keep in mind, nonetheless, that things are never that simple.
 Changing brand name often means changing your merchandise, slogans (especially those revolving around word-play) and much, much more.
 This is also why you might want to take a closer look at scalable growth strategies, as soon as possible.

 At the end of the day, these five methods are there to make your transition from a local business to an international one much smoother.
 It helps you protect your brand, minimize overhead and maximize the efficiency of the transition, which, on its own, helps you establish a firmer presence in your new market.
-They also help you adjust your marketing to new markets, opt for the more efficient corporate structure and get a more realistic view of the potential of your business on the international market.
+They also help you adjust your marketing to new markets, opt for a more efficient corporate structure and get a more realistic view of the potential of your business on the international market.